Team612/CodeConventions/GitConventions.md

 does not follow these conventions it may be removed without warning.

 #### Prefixes
-With few exceptions, valid branch names have one of the following grouping tokens:
+With few exceptions, valid branch names have one of the following prefixes (grouping tokens):

-* *dev* - a branch that contains code for a new feature or functionality.
-Example: `dev/pneumatics`
+* *dev* - a branch that contains a new feature to the code.
+Example: `dev-pneumatics`

 * *wip* - similar to a dev branch, except that the member is certain that the branch will not be implemented for a long time.
-Example: `wip/2ballauto`
+Example: `wip-2ballauto`

 * *fix* - a branch that fixes any problem with existing code, whether it be debugging or formatting.
-Example: `fix/segfault`
+Example: `fix-segfault`

-* *ut* - a unit testing branch. `ut/pid_tuning`
+* *ut* - a unit testing branch.
+Example: `ut-pid_tuning`

 * *kitbot* - any branches off the kitbot branch.
 These types of branches should be kept to a minimum on the repository and removed as soon as possible.
 Consider creating a ut branch before branching off the kitbot branch.
-Example: `kitbot/swerve_drive`
+Example: `kitbot-swerve_drive`

 #### Special naming cases
-The following are special branches repository that do not need a grouping token:
+The following are special branches repository that do not need prefixes:

 * *master* - the most up to date version of the code. master must compile at all times.
 Do not merge into master without permission from the programming captain.